 - Ceremony Venue – The Canongate Kirk, Edinburgh.

-- Reception Venue – Winton House, a 500 year old Scottish Renaissance castle just outside Edinburgh in East Lothian.
+- Reception Venue – Winton Castle, a 500 year old Scottish Renaissance castle just outside Edinburgh in East Lothian.
 Winton must be one of the most romantic wedding venues in Scotland.

 - Photographer – Crofts & Kowalczyk Photography.
 We wanted our photos to look natural and encapsulate the magic of our day without being too ‘arty’.
 We wanted our photos to be full of natural bright light and Crofts and Kowalczyk manage to do this perfectly.